Hubert Zimmermann: Biography

 His career began at Institut National de Recherche en Informatique et Automatique (INRIA) in Rocquencourt from 1972 through 1979, where he led research into what became ChorusOS series of distributed operating systems.
-He worked for Louis Pouzin on the CYCLADES project and participated in the International Networking Working Group from 1972, initially chaired by Vint Cerf.
-He published several influential papers in the field of internetworking and was acknowledged by Cerf and Bob Kahn in their seminal 1974 paper, "A Protocol for Packet Network Intercommunication".
+He worked for Louis Pouzin on the CYCLADES project and participated in the International Network Working Group from 1972.
+He published several influential papers in the field of internetworking and was acknowledged by Vint Cerf and Bob Kahn in their seminal 1974 paper, A Protocol for Packet Network Intercommunication.
 In 1977, he was an early member of the International Organization for Standardization as it developed the Open Systems Interconnection protocols.
 He developed and promoted the OSI reference model which became a popular way to describe network protocols, and published a paper on the model in 1980 and one with John Day in 1983.